Simon’s 10-for-10 Seals Relay Gold for Dominant French Foursome

 With her fourth Gold medal of these Championships in hand, Simon celebrated with a bow after her last loop, followed by a more than enjoyable victory last loop, followed by another bow to the crowd, “That was an amazing last loop.
 My teammate Jean, all the coaches, wax techs were all there.
 And this incredible crowd here was just a perfect moment.”

-The 22 teams starting today faced sunny, spring-like day with left to right shooting range wind and soft tracks.
+The 22 teams starting today faced a sunny, spring-like day with some shooting range wind and soft tracks.
+French first leg Jeanmonnot took the lead from the start, using just 10 shots, tagging Michelon 32 and 44 seconds up on Norway and Sweden, respectively.

 Photos: IBU/Vianney Thibaut, Nordic Focus